spencer741/prng-prediction-using-cnns/DockerContainer/README.md

 # How to setup for team7 workflow

+Note I am running Windows 10 and using powershell, but the commands/instructions are pretty much the same for other platforms.
+On a unix-based platform, you will use / instead of \ when specifying the path.

 #### Pre-reqs
 Have docker installed and setup on your machine.
-(This is the most difficult part, depending on the platform and build your machine is on.
+(This can be tricky depending on the platform and build your machine is on.
 Contact me (spencer) in the slack if you need help, i'll be glad to help).

+Have Git installed and setup on your machine.

 #### Instructions
-Navigate to where you want your local copy of our Team7 repository to be. (for this, I am just putting it on the Desktop [win10])
+Navigate to where you want your local copy of our Team7 repository to be. (for this, I am just putting it on the Desktop)

 Type:
 ```